-'Mai Bhi Chowkidar’: PM Modi kick-starts BJP campaign for Lok Sabha polls
+PM Modi comes up with 'Main Bhi Chowkidar' campaign, says I am not alone

-New Delhi, Mar 16: Prime Minister Narendra Modi on Saturday launched 'Mai Bhi Chowkidar' campaign, kick-starting BJP's campaign for Lok Sabha Elections 2019.
+New Delhi, Mar 16: Prime Minister Narendra Modi on Saturday launched 'Main Bhi Chowkidar' campaign, kick-starting BJP's campaign for Lok Sabha Elections 2019.
 PM Modi will also interact with people from across the country on 31 March as part of the campaign.

 Taking to twitter the prime minister wrote, "Your Chowkidar is standing firm & serving the nation.
 But, I am not alone.
 Everyone who is fighting corruption, dirt, social evils is a Chowkidar.
 Everyone working hard for the progress of India is a Chowkidar.
 Today, every Indian is saying-#MainBhiChowkidar."